Registration Deadline: In order to vote you must be registered:

 -Photo identification; or

--Current utility bill, bank statement, paycheck, government check, or other government document showing your name and address
+-Current utility bill, bank statement, paycheck, government check, or any other government document showing your name and address

 OBTAINING A VOTER REGISTRATION FORM

-Online: Fill out an online form or download a national form.
+Online: Fill out an online form (Spanish)

 By fax: Contact your local election office for faxing options.